liushuping/blog/posts/javascript-object-as-hashtable.md

 };
 ```

 Obviously, it is exactly a set of key-value pairs.
-A value for a key could also be another object, it represents a hastale nested in another one.
+A value for a key could also be another object, it represents a hastable nested in another one.

-## JavaScript object value can be accessed by the key
+## JavaScript object value can be accessed via the key
-Definitely, with a given JavaScript object `obj`, we can get it's property like this `obj.name`.
+Definitely, with a given JavaScript object `obj`, we can get its property like this `obj.name`.
 And for sure, if you prefer the more hastable style of getting a value (a property), you could always use `obj['name']`.
-Actually, the hashtable style works for all situations, but the `object.property` style does not work for situations that the key is not a valid variable name defined by the language, such as `obj['a property']`.
+Actually, the hashtable style works for all situations, but the `object.property` style does not work for situations when the key is not a valid variable name defined by the language, such as `obj['a property']`.

 So, with this dot(`.`) or indexer(`[]`) operator, we can just get and set the value linked to the key: